National Museum of Natural History, Washington D.C.

 Collection and galleries

-The permanent collection of the National Museum of Natural History consists of over 126 million pieces, a part of which is displayed in the museum galleries, alongside with multimedia and interactive exhibits.
+The permanent collection of the National Museum of Natural History consists of over 126 million pieces, a part of which is displayed in the museum galleries, along with multimedia and interactive exhibits.

 The museum is organized into seven departments: Anthropology, Botany, Entomology, Invertebrate Zoology, Mineral Sciences, Paleobiology, and Vertebrate Zoology.